-Anyone fed up with plastic pollution near local waterways can join in the following ways:
+Residents fed up with plastic pollution near their local waterways were invited to participate in the following ways:

-Talks – come and discuss the environmental plastic pollution and the importance of recording.
+Talks – discussing the environmental plastic pollution and the importance of recording.

-Litter picks – join a litter pick and clear an area for the benefit of wildlife and conservation.
+Litter picks – joining a litter pick to clear an area for the benefit of wildlife and conservation.

-Surveys – become a forensic citizen scientist, add your discoveries to a catchment-wide database.
+Surveys – becoming a forensic citizen scientist, adding discoveries to a catchment-wide database.

 60% to 80% of coastal plastic pollution has inland sources and rivers are a major pathway.
 If all plastic waste in the environment is picked, bagged and binned, little proactive mitigation is possible, whereas if the plastic pollution is identified and recorded, reduction strategies can be planned at local and national scales.